johnwargo/johnwargo-static-11ty/src/posts/2011/mobilizing-domino-data-using-rest-part-1.md

 ## Conclusion

-That’s all there is to it.
-In the next installment, I’ll show you how to build an Android application that consumes the service.
+That's all there is to it.
+In the next installment, I'll show you how to build an Android application that consumes the service.
 It only took me a year to deliver on my promise to publish this article.
 I wonder how long it will take me to publish the next one article.
 Stay tuned.